-There's currently no cure for Brugada syndrome, but there are things that can reduce your risk of experiencing serious problems.
+There's currently no cure for Brugada syndrome, but there are things you can do to reduce your risk of experiencing serious problems.

-If your doctor thinks the risk of you developing a dangerously fast heartbeat is low, you might not need any treatment at first.
+If your doctor thinks your risk of developing a dangerously fast heartbeat is low, you might not need any treatment at first.

-You can reduce your risk of developing a fast heartbeat by avoiding things that can trigger it.
+You can reduce your risk of developing a fast heartbeat by avoiding things that can trigger it, including:

-- a high temperature (fever) – if you develop a fever of 38C (100.4F) or above, take painkillers such as paracetamol to bring it down; get medical advice as soon as possible if this doesn't help
+- a high temperature – if you develop a high temperature, take painkillers such as paracetamol to bring it down; get medical advice as soon as possible if this does not help

 - drinking too much alcohol – avoid drinking lots of alcohol in a short space of time

-- dehydration – get medical advice if you have diarrhoea or vomiting that doesn't go away, as you may lose a lot of fluid and might need to take special rehydration drinks
+- dehydration – get medical advice if you have diarrhoea or you keep being sick, as you may lose a lot of fluid and may need to take special rehydration drinks

-Ask your specialist about things you need to avoid or look out for.
+Ask your specialist about other things you may need to avoid or look out for.